Mortgage Bank Insurance Premiums Compared to Traditional Life Insurance

 Mortgage Insurance is offered through a number of insurance companies, banks and other financial institutions.
 The purpose of this is to review the difference between bank type creditor or mortgage insurance (CIBC in this case) and traditional life insurance policies.

 For the purpose of this review, it was assumed that the mortgagees (male and female) were of normal health and that the amount of the mortage was $250,001.
-If the mortgagee was applying for over $500,000 then the traditional insurance is cheaper and less than $250,000 it will be slightly more expensive.
-In addition, if the mortgagee is of better than normal health, and about 40% are, then the traditional insurance would be less expensive and the savings would be over 7% in most cases.
+If the mortgage was applying for over $500,000 then the traditional insurance is cheaper and less than $250,000 it will be slightly more expensive.
+In addition, if the mortgage is of better than normal health, and about 40% are, then the traditional insurance would be less expensive and the savings would be over 7% in most cases.

 There are also some other options that involve a decreasing term life insurance policy that can realize significant savings over these rates as one gets older.
 Ask us to see if this might apply to your situation.

 Insurance Premiums for $250,000 of Insurance for Mortgages

 Male and Female nonsmokers of normal health as of August 20, 2012

 ** Traditional is quoting T10 for Ages 60, 61 and 65